 Kaaterskill Falls is located in Spruce Creek in the eastern part of the Catskill Mountains of New York.
 It’s a beautiful two-stage waterfall that is just a simple hike away.
 This makes the Kaaterskill Falls such a popular location and sight to see in the Catskill Mountains.
 We hope you find these pictures of to be just as remarkable as seeing it in person!

 With campgrounds all around the Catskills, Kaaterskill Falls is an easy drive for most people living around the east coast!
-The waterfall reaches a total height of 260 feet high, making it one of Eastern United States’ highest waterfalls.
+The waterfall reaches a total height of 260 feet high, making it one of the Eastern United States’ highest waterfalls.

 Kaaterskill Falls most likely gets its name from early English-speaking colonists from the early 18th century that butchered the name “Catskills”.